Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: TRAINING DIFFUSION FLOW MODELS WITH XGBOOST

 \subsection{Training different models per noise level}

-Since training a neural network to approximate the flow/score-function can be very slow, one generally trains a single neural network that takes the noise level $t$ as an input (which is processed through a complex Sinusoidal \citep{vaswani2017attention} or Fourier feature \citep{tancik2020fourier} embedding).
+As seen from \eqref{eq:score_matching} and \eqref{eq:CFM}, the model depends on both $x_t$ and $t$.
+Since training a neural network to approximate the vector field or score-function can be very slow, it is usual to take the noise level $t$ as an input (which is processed through a complex Sinusoidal \citep{vaswani2017attention} or Fourier feature \citep{tancik2020fourier} embedding).
 The same idea can be done with GBTs by taking $t$ as an additional model feature.
-However, this approach is highly problematic when the number of variables $p$ is large.
-For simplicity, assume that the variables used for the tree splits are randomly chosen, then the probability of splitting a node by $t$ is $\frac{1}{p+1}$.
+However, this approach is problematic when the number of variables $d$ is large.
+For simplicity, assume that the variables used for the tree splits are randomly chosen, then the probability of splitting a node by $t$ is $\frac{1}{d+1}$.
 This highlights the fact that with many variables, the chance of splitting by the noise level is very small, which greatly minimizes the influence of $t$ on the output.

-To better differentiate the flow or score at different noise levels, we train a different model per noise level $t$.
-Although this makes training slower, in practice, we find that $n_t=50$ is enough for great performance; however, note that higher values can increase the performance further.
-Training of the $n_t$ models is parallelized over multiple CPUs.
+To better differentiate the vector field or score at different noise levels, \textit{we train a different model per noise level $t$}, leading to $n_t$ models whose training can be parallelized over multiple CPUs. cost.
+It can be seen as a model where the time variable splits are hard-coded (see Figure \ref{fig:fig_tree}).
+In practice, $n_t=50$ is enough to reach state-of-the-art or competitive performance.
+Increasing $n_t$ could lead to greater performance but at the price of a higher computational cost.